kubestellar/kubestellar/docs/content/v0.20/architecture.md

 #### BindingPolicy Deleted

-When the binding-policy controller first processes a new Placement, the placement controller sets a finalizer on it.
-The Worker pulls a key from queue; if it is a placement and it has been deleted (deletion timestamp is set) it follows the flow below:
+When the binding controller first processes a new `BindingPolicy`, the binding controller sets a finalizer on it.
+The Worker pulls a key from queue; if it is a `BindingPolicy` and it has been deleted (deletion timestamp is set) it follows the flow below:

-- Deletes the in-memory representation of the binding.
-Note that the actual binding object is garbage collected due to the deletion of the placement and the latter being an owner of the former.
+- Deletes the in-memory representation of the `Binding`.
+Note that the actual `Binding` object is garbage collected due to the deletion of the `BindingPolicy` and the latter being an owner of the former (using `OwnerReference`).
-- Lists all ManifestWorks on all namespaces in ITS by placement label.
+- Lists all ManifestWorks on all namespaces in ITS by `BindingPolicy` label.
 - Iterates on all matching ManifestWorks, for each one:
-  - Deletes the ManifestWork (if no other placement labels) or the label (if other placement labels are present).
+  - Deletes the ManifestWork (if no other `BindingPolicy` labels) or the label (if other `BindingPolicy` labels are present).
-- Deletes placement finalizer.
+- Deletes `BindingPolicy` finalizer.

 #### Binding Syncing